qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

    :width: 100 px

 |fossacademy| `FOSS Academy <http://www.foss-academy.com/>`_
-(Bonn, Germany) FOSS Academy is a training institute and offers various courses, from beginner lessons to advanced python programming courses for QGIS as well as free online webinars regarding QGIS related topics.
+(based in Bonn, Germany) FOSS Academy is a training institute and offers various courses, from beginner lessons to advanced python programming courses for QGIS as well as free online webinars regarding QGIS related topics.
 The institute is operated by WhereGroup.

 ----